HOW THE GRID WORKS

 2.)
 HOW DO I SIGN UP TO PLAY?

-a.)
-Firstly, you do NOT need to send an audition audio or video sample if you have ever previously signed up and/or performed at Prog On The Ranch, or Cruise To The Edge.
-Simply go right to “The Song Grid” tab on this website and choose the relevant link to propose new songs and/or join existing songs.
+A.) Firstly, you do NOT need to send an audition audio or video sample if you have ever previously signed up and/or performed at any Prog On The Ranch, or Cruise To The Edge event.
+Just go right to “The Grid” tab on this website and choose the relevant link to propose new songs and/or join existing songs.

 B.) If you are joining us for the first time and have been recommended to us by one of our Alumni Players, you do not need to audition.
 Go to The Song Grid and choose songs.

-c.)
-If you are a Tampa Bay based musician and have been contacted by a member of our production team (after searching tirelessly through Facebook, Bandmix, Craigslist, and recruiting musicians at nightclubs, restaurants, and even a Sam's Club, to find musicians like YOU for POTR) this means we have already seen your videos, or have heard you perform, and you are good-to-go.
+C.) If you are a Tampa Bay based musician and have been contacted by a member of our production team, after searching tirelessly through Facebook, Bandmix, Craigslist, and recruiting musicians at nightclubs, restaurants, and even a Sam's Club, to find musicians like YOU for POTR).
+This means we have already seen your videos, or have heard you perform, and you are good-to-go.

 D.) This is a private event by invitation or referrals only.
 However, if you somehow found us, or heard about us from a friend, please send us a message through this website's Info Page and we'll get you going (see sections #3 & #4)

 3.)
 DO I HAVE WHAT IT TAKES?

-"Prog On The Ranch" is for any talented musician who is up for learning some challenging songs and performing them in front of a large crowd of music fans and other musicians who will also be performing.
+"Prog On The Ranch" is for any talented musician who is up for learning some challenging songs and performing them in front of a large crowd of music fans, and fellow musicians who will also be performing during the event.
 The level of musicianship is semi-pro to professional level, so be sure to bring your personal A-game!
 If you've never participated at POTR, the best way to find out if you’re the right fit is to sign up and submit your audition link(s).

 4.)
 WHAT DOES THE AUDITION PROCESS ENTAIL?